-Sociologists speak of class envy, while Freudians speak of penis envy — but in the choral world (and is what is the choral world, after all, but a trembling microcosm of the world itself?) it's tenor envy that seethes just below the surface, erupting now and then in sometimes cruel, other times amusing ways.
+Sociologists speak of class envy, students of grade envy and Freudians of penis envy.
+But in the choral world (and what is the choral world, after all, but a trembling microcosm of the very world itself?), it's tenor envy that seethes just beneath the surface, erupting now and then in sometimes cruel, other times amusing ways.

 You might suppose that tenors and altos would get on well.
 We're the middle children in the choir family, after all, and share some delicious overlapping range.
 But you'd be wrong.
 Dead wrong.
 Despite tenors' politic attempts to find common ground, altos, with rare exceptions, snub all such overtures.